bkamins/JuliaCon2020-DataFrames-Tutorial/README.md

 1. Open a terminal in a directory where you want to have the tutorial to be stored.
 2. Run `git clone https://github.com/bkamins/JuliaCon2020-DataFrames-Tutorial.git`
-   to download the repository with the turorial.
+   to download the repository with the turorial (if you to not have `git` installed then you can download a Zip of this repository from GitHub and unpack it locally).
 3. Run `cd JuliaCon2020-DataFrames-Tutorial` to switch a directory to the one where the tutorial has been downloaded.
 4. On Kaggle go to